aashiagrawal/cell_simulation/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+To begin the cell simulation process, the foundation of the model must be programmed first.
+In this case, populating a grid with cells should be the first task.
+To start this task, a cell class must be created to create an instance for each cell and a grid class must be created to store a dictionary with a list of the cells.
+When initializing a cell object, the attributes that need to be defined are radius, x position, and y position.